 5. Bike & Hike

 Biking and hiking are a fun and healthy way to pass the time.
 You can bike in your neighborhood, on the roadways (with proper safety equipment), or on a marked path.
 If you do not have a bike, simply go for a walk or a hike on a nearby trail.
 If you plan to travel by car to a park, be sure to check that the area that you intend to visit is currently open.
 Many national parks are shutting down for the duration of the quarantine.
 Additionally, you should always let someone know where you are going and what time you plan to return.
+Of course, it is always nice to get some exercise, but it would also be fun to try out a motorized bike to get around!

 6. Release Your Inner Bob Ross